knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 # Compiler Passes

-By the time we got to this step in the `Kernel`, our configuration files had been loaded, but the result was just *one* service definition:
+By the time we got to this step in the `Kernel`, our configuration files have been loaded, but this gives us just *one* service definition:

 [[[ code('') ]]]